On generalized Frame-Stewart numbers: Application: the Tower of Hanoi on graphs

 \subsection{On the star graph $\mathrm{S}_k$}

-We end this section by considering the Tower of Hanoi problem on the star graph $\mathrm{S}_k$ with $k+1$ vertices and $k$ edges.
-For $k=2$, the graph $\mathrm{S}_2$ corresponds to the path graph $\mathrm{P}_3$.
-The star graphs for $k=3$ and $k=4$ are depicted in Figure~\ref{fig3}.
+We end this section by considering the Tower of Hanoi problem on the star graph $\mathrm{S}_k$ with $k$ vertices and $k-1$ edges.
+For $k=3$, the graph $\mathrm{S}_3$ corresponds to the path graph $\mathrm{P}_3$.
+The star graphs for $k=4$ and $k=5$ are depicted in Figure~\ref{fig3}.

-Stockmeyer \cite{Stock} considered the Tower of Hanoi problem on the star graph $\mathrm{S}_3$, where all the $n$ disks are transferred from one leaf of the graph to another leaf (for instance, from peg 2 to peg 3 in Figure~\ref{fig3}).
+Stockmeyer \cite{Stock} considered the Tower of Hanoi problem on the star graph $\mathrm{S}_4$, where all the $n$ disks are transferred from one leaf of the graph to another leaf (for instance, the problem of transferring disks in the minimal number of moves from peg~2 to peg~3 in Figure~\ref{fig3}).
 He described a recursive algorithm which achieved a good (seemingly the best) upper bound; thus, called it the ``presumed optimal'' algorithm.
-Here, we generalize this algorithm to the star graph $\mathrm{S}_k$ for arbitrary $k \geq 2$ and show that the number of moves for this problem is obtained exactly by the generalized Frame-Stewart numbers.
+Here, we generalize this algorithm to the star graph $\mathrm{S}_k$ for arbitrary $k \geq 3$ and show that disks can be transferred from one leaf to another in $\G_{k}(n)$ moves.